NLeSC/python-template/{{cookiecutter.project_name}}/README.dev.rst

     # upload to test pypi instance (requires credentials)
-    twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+    twine upload --repository-url https://test.pypi.org/legacy/ dist/* Visit https://test.pypi.org/project/{{cookiecutter.package_name}} and verify that your package was uploaded successfully.
 Keep the terminal open, we'll need it later.

 In a new terminal, without an activated virtual environment or an `env` directory: